 If you have a type of financial or non-financial relationship with a company or organization that does not fall into any of the categories above, email CME@aao.org for assistance.

 Financial disclosures must involve both the following steps:

 - Each presenter must have a first slide pertaining to financial interests.
 This first slide must either:

 Presenters are required to verbally state at the start of the talk any financial interests that specifically pertain to their presentation.
-If there is nothing to disclose, verbally state that you do not have any financial interests or relationships to disclose.
+If there is nothing to disclose or your financial disclosures are not relevant to the content of the CME activity, verbally state that you do not have any financial interests or relationships to disclose.

 - Disclose all financial interests, or